What is a Needs Assessment?

-A needs assessment is an essential part of your application for disability related funding through the Disabled Students' Allowance or equivalent (for Republic of Ireland and international students) and the cost of the assessment will be charged directly to your funding body.
-Your funding body can only determine eligibility for funded reasonable adjustments, such as non-medical help and equipment, based on the recommendations in your needs assessment report.
+A Needs Assessment is an essential part of your application for disability related funding through the Disabled Students' Allowance or equivalent (for Republic of Ireland and international students) and the cost of the assessment will be charged directly to your funding body.
+Your funding body can only determine eligibility for funded reasonable adjustments, such as additional study support and equipment, based on the recommendations in your Needs Assessment report.

-A needs assessment is an informal meeting between a student and a needs assessor, which will last approximately one to two hours.
+A Needs Assessment appointment is an informal meeting between a student and a Needs Assessor, which will last approximately one to two hours.
 The assessment is not a test of your academic ability but an evaluation of the support you need to adapt to higher education and university life.

 Depending on your individual needs, the assessor may make recommendations such as:

 - Additional study support from a Support Provider